 Companies have embraced the use of big data analysis, which has increased their activities in data mining and reporting.
-As a result, the need for business intelligence analysts has grown exponentially.
+As a result, the need for business intelligence analysts on accounting and finance teams has grown exponentially.
 This job involves turning raw data into actionable insights and developing reporting solutions that work across the organization.

 Systems analysts help business and IT teams find technical solutions to business problems.
 They play a central role in the planning and execution of projects, and they may serve as a liaison between IT and end users.
 Duties include analyzing hardware and software issues, writing and maintaining systems documentation, and translating user and system requirements into functional technical specifications.